-Patients who have serious hearing loss or individuals with extreme deafness can be helped with a cochlear implant, which is a small electronic device that is surgically implanted.
+Patients in central Texas who have serious hearing loss or individuals with extreme deafness can be helped with a cochlear implant.
+This is a small electronic device that is surgically implanted.
 Apart from conventional hearing aids that amplify sound, a cochlear implant stimulates the auditory nerve with electrical signals.
-The signals are interpreted by the brain as sound, and this facilitates the patient's ability to recognize speech.
+The signals are interpreted by the brain as sound, which facilitates the hearing patient's ability to recognize speech.

 Comprised of four distinct parts - conchlear implant devices include: an external microphone that collects sounds, a voice processing unit to transform sounds into digital signals, and a transmitter internally positioned behind the ear that transmits coded audio signals to a receiver.
 The receiver relays the signals to the brain through the auditory nerve.
 Cochlear implants provide the greatest benefit to patients with well refined language and communication abilities, who later lost their hearing, as well as early childhood patients still in thier pivotal years of development.